News & Announcements

 Testing your dynamic CSP

-You can test in a Deploy Preview before going live by clicking the Test button on the integration configuration page.
+You can test in a Deploy Preview before going live by clicking the Test on Deploy Preview button under Site configuration > Build & Deploy > Content Security Policy.
 And because all deploys on Netlify are atomic and immutable, you can instantly rollback if anything goes awry.
 Inspect your response headers, and you should see a CSP with a value like this:

 script-src 'nonce-6RIGit1eDC3GY0BRqEifv/dQ3OyKCZ8w' 'strict-dynamic' 'unsafe-inline' 'unsafe-eval' 'self' https: http:; report-uri /.netlify/functions/__csp-violations